karonboi/Mario-Kart-Wii-Custom-CPU-Character-Vehicle-Selector/README.md

 * * *

 ## What is this?
-In case the repo's name is not obvious enough, this program allows you to *customize which character and vehicle the CPU players use* in single-player or local multiplayer Mario Kart Wii races.
-This also affects Grand Prix races, as well as VS races and Battles.
+In case the repo's name is not obvious enough, this program allows you to *customize which character and vehicle the CPU players use* in Mario Kart Wii races.
+However, this code can only be used exclusively in single-player game modes.

 If you're looking for a way to let every player in Mario Kart Wii to play as Funky Kong, *you have found the right place*.